Hanz-Tech/po-midi-ribbon-controller/README.md

 # Pocket Operator with MIDILin

+This project was created for the teenage engineering #po10diy contest and won 3rd place!
+See https://teenage.engineering/products/po/anniversary

-This project allows a Pocket Operator to be controlled through a DIY MIDI Ribbon Controller.
+It allows a Pocket Operator to be controlled through a DIY MIDI Ribbon Controller.
 The demo uses a PO-28.

 [![DEMO](https://img.youtube.com/vi/qcyDEXGFCCk/0.jpg)](https://www.youtube.com/watch?v=qcyDEXGFCCk)